MScaramuzzi/Soil-Consumption-Ontology/index.md

 ### 3.1 Design Methodology

 The main technique we used to develop the project was compliant with the norms and requirements of the eXtreme Design methodology.
-After studying the specific domain of soil consumption, we formulated various **Competency Question**s (CQs) that helped shape the ontology, followed by the application and usage of **Ontology Design Patterns** (ODPs) in order to overcome expressivity issues.
+After studying the specific domain of soil consumption, we formulated various **Competency Questions** (CQs) that helped shape the ontology, followed by the application and usage of **Ontology Design Patterns** (ODPs) in order to overcome expressivity issues.